savannahworley/Markdown-to-HTML-with-GUI/README.md

 - If the Markdown is correctly formatted, the new HTML will appear in the bottom text area.

 For more information on Monomer and for project dependencies, check https://github.com/fjvallarino/monomer.

+Some important syntax notes:

+- No space between list and header identifiers and the content text.
+- Space between the asterisks and content text for bold selections.